Islandora-Collaboration-Group/ISLE/docs/install/install-troubleshooting.md

 * You will need to copy your `/usr/local/fedora/server/config/spring/akubra-llstore.xml` from your Production Fedora System to `./config/fedora/akubra-llstore.xml`
 * You will then need to add an extra line in the Fedora service (fedora) volumes section to bind mount this file in.
 This will guarantee proper Fedora data hash structure.
     * `- ./config/fedora/akubra-llstore.xml:/usr/local/fedora/server/config/spring/akubra-llstore.xml`

 ---

+## How to Use a MySQL GUI Client to Import Drupal Database

+* If you want to use a MySQL client with a GUI to import the Production MySQL Drupal database you'll need to uncomment the `ports` section of the MySQL service within the `docker-compose.local.yml` to make it so you can access port `3306` from the host computer.
+If you are already running MySQL on your personal computer, you'll have a port conflict and will need to either shutdown that service prior to running ISLE or change `3306:3306` to something like `9306:3306`.
+Please double-check.

+---